-- 88A.
-A person shall be guilty of an offence if - (a) the person provides information to a police officer, the Director-General.
-Director-General. the Administration or any authorised officer (including an authorised officer within the meaning of section 31W) in connection with any of his functions or duties under this Act;
+88A.
+A person shall be guilty of an offence if -

-- (b) the information is false or misleading in a material particular; and - (c) the person knew that that information is false or misleading in a material particular or is reckless as to whether it is so.
+- (a) the person provides information to a police officer or any authorised officer in connection with any function or duty of the police officer or authorised officer under this Act; - (b) the information is false or misleading in a material particular; and - (c) the person knew that that information is false or misleading in a material particular or is reckless as to whether it is so.
 [Act 15 of 2014 wef 01/04/2014]